mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 Some issues with the current approach are:

 1. The current ISIS SANS back-end elements contain interdependencies.
 Currently, for example, the `TransmissionCalc` obtains wavelength binning information from `UnitsConvert`.
-This is means that if `TransmissionCalc` is to be dynamically replaced (because a new instrument might need a completely different way to do transmission calculation), then this will most certainly break the reduction system.
+This means that if `TransmissionCalc` is to be dynamically replaced (because a new instrument might need a completely different way to do transmission calculation), then this will most certainly break the reduction system.
 2. The `ReductionSingleton` owns the `ReductionStep`s, but upon execution of a `ReductionStep`, passes itself into the `execute` method of that step.
 This means that each `ReductionStep` has explicit knowledge of the `ReductionSingleton` and very often even of the implementation of the `ReductionSingleton`.
 3. The GUI reads and writes directly to the back-end elements.
 4. Creating a new reduction setup often means that the `ReductionSingleton` needs to be created again.
 This often resulted in files being loaded again, since it was very hard to figure out what the previous state had been.

 Having a clearly localized data structure which contains the complete state required for a reduction will allow us to:

 1. Eliminate interdependencies by passing all necessary information via the state object to each unit of work (formerly `ReductionStep`) separately and independently.
 2. Eliminate the need of the unit of work to have knowledge about its owner (or caller), since all required information is in the state object
-3. Eliminate any coupling to the GUI, as a state is manipulated entirely on the GUI side an once the user is ready can pass it to the reduction system for processing.
+3. Eliminate any coupling to the GUI, as a state is manipulated entirely on the GUI side, and then passed to the reduction system for processing.
 4. Allow for easy tracking of state change.
-Only a new localized state needs to be created (or can be rerun, if desired).
+Having a localized, simple data structure with the entire state makes the comparison trivial (e.g. hashsums of the data structure)

 ### State design

 The state will have to contain more than 100 configuration variables of which a large fraction are available to the user.
 The state itself should be (almost) a passive data structure.
-The only functionality which could be conceivable here is a type of self-consistency check.
+The only functionality which could be conceivable here is a type of self-consistency check (but the implementation might force us to have this check in place when the object is being created.
+Alternatively, we a type of schemer object is possible.)

-The entire information required for a SANS reduction should be contained in a `SANSState` object.
+The entire information required for a SANS reduction should be contained in a `SANSStateComplete` object.
 The configuration of this state should be handled by a `SANSStateBuilder` which in turn is/can be governed by a `SANSStateDirector`.

 #### Where will state be generated?